MirceaKitsune/python_raytracer/README.md

     - `bloom`: Cover and intensity of bloom.
 0 disables bloom, 0.5 produces bloom starting from pixels that are halfway bright, 1 blurs the entire image.
     - `bloom_blur`: The bloom pass is downscaled by this amount, roughly represents the radius in pixels for the bloom effect.
     - `falloff`: The amount by which light tapers off with hits, controls overall brightness.
 0 is the brightest settings as it makes rays not lose energy between bounces, increasing this offers more vivid colors but also makes the scene darker.
     - `chunk_rate`: Refresh rate for chunk updates in milliseconds.
 Limits recalculating updates to renderer chunks, camera movement and object physics still work at the normal FPS.
-Reduces main thread workload and improves overall performance, but moving objects and animated sprites will be updated slower.
+Reduces main thread workload and improves overall performance, but moving objects and animated sprites will be updated slower while chunks may take longer to load into view if `culling` is enabled.
 Note that this acts as a limiter to the sprite animation rate, animated sprites faster than this setting will skip frames.
     - `chunk_size`: The chunk size used by the renderer.
 Smaller values result in more small boxes holding less data, larger values store fewer frames containing more voxels, eg: Each chunk holds 64 voxels if this is 4 (4 x 4 x 4).
 Chunk are recalculated when any object touching them moves or changes sprite, large values result in more recalculations thus lower performance.
 Must be an even number and less than `dist_max`, 16 is recommended for the best performance.
     - `chunk_lod`: Number of LOD steps for chunks.
 Values above 1 cause chunks that are further from the camera to be stored at a lower resolution.
 This reduces data and improves performance, but you may see parts of distant objects become blocky or disappear.
 Must always be lower than `chunk_size`, the larger the draw distance the safer it is to increase this.
     - `fov`: Field of view in degrees, higher values make the viewport wider.